 Keeping any part of your thoughts and feelings to yourself can deepen any negative thoughts, and hinder the recovery process.
 There is nothing scary or magical about the process, and certainly nothing to be ashamed of.

 Far too many people suffer needlessly, without even seeking therapy.

 There are many different types of psychotherapy; three of the most popular are discussed here.
 Most therapists are versed in varying degrees, and their knowledge in each can help them pick from tools in the different approaches that work best for an individual's situation.

 (Many additional forms of psychotherapy are much more specific in nature, for example: sex therapy, family therapy, hypnotherapy, etc.)

 -The following explanations are a bit simplistic in order to provide a better understanding of the basic premise behind each approach.

 In CBT, the basic idea is that thoughts , feelings and behaviors are all interconnected , so that if you make a change in one of these areas, it will affect the others.

 -For instance, if you make a change in the way you feel about something, then the way you act and your thoughts about it will also change.

 If your problems are making you feel worthless, then you and the therapist will explore the specific beliefs you have about yourself and the world around you, that make you feel worthless, and strive to correct them.

--Then you'd choose alternative behaviors until the system you are stuck in breaks down and your symptoms begin to fade.
+-Then you choose alternative behavior until the system is stuck in breaks down and your symptoms begin to fade.